lelocin/wings-frontend/README.md

 1. Header: the header section provides space to explain what Wings of Sound is
 2. Filter: the filter section allows users to search using filters (dropdown menus and search bars)
 3. Results: the results section displays results from the filter section and provides users with basic information of the venue
+4. VenueItem: this component is used by both Results and VenueList for formatting purposes

 ## API Documentation
 The base URL is http://localhost:8000.
 And the currently available endpoints are as follows: